 In order for the affiliate model to work, developers generate specific code within the ransomware with a unique identifier embedded within.
 This code splits the ransom payout between the developer with the unique ID and the affiliate that infected the victim.

-For most ransomware attackers, extortion is now “big business”.
-According to Recorded Future, attackers and their affiliates carry out extortion by threatening to release exfiltrated files unless a victim pays a ransom.
-This is partly due to the fact that extortion cases garner media attention, something many cybercriminals crave.
+For most ransomware attackers, extortion is now “big business.”
+According to Recorded Future, attackers and their affiliates commit extortion by threatening to release exfiltrated files unless a victim pays a ransom.
+This is partly because extortion cases garner media attention, something many cybercriminals crave.

-Publicity aids the sales of these Ransomware-as-a-Service (RaaS) offerings, but what’s more enticing to these criminals is the seemingly lucrative payout.
+Publicity aids the sales of these Ransomware-as-a-Service (RaaS) offerings, but the seemingly lucrative payout is more enticing to these criminals.
 In fact, in Russia, the average payout per infected host is about $300 against 30 ransomware payouts a month.
-One ransomware group called DarkSide has an affiliate program where payouts to affiliates can range from 75-90% of the total ransom, depending on how successful the attack was.
+One ransomware group called DarkSide has an affiliate program where payouts to affiliates can range from 75-90% of the total ransom, depending on the attack’s success.

 This is a targeted, complex, low-volume, high-return form of ransomware attack.
 The attacker gains entry, makes lateral movements to observe the network, then gains access to exfiltrate files and deploy the ransomware.
 Big game hunters are patient.
 It typically takes days for an attacker to understand the network, gain the proper access, and deploy.

 Spear-phishing techniques deployed in the cloud workplace are similar in nature and involve an element of social engineering to enable the initial compromise to succeed.
-The attacker can often perform their target recon on the app itself (e.g. LinkedIn) and then simply make a connection request to the target to begin establishing the trust relationship.
-In fact, the more connections the attacker makes within the organization, the greater the sense of trust that is established.
+The attacker can often perform their target recon on the app itself (e.g., LinkedIn) and then simply request a connection to the target to establish the trust relationship.
+The more connections the attacker makes within the organization, the greater the established sense of trust.